 - TV or radio programmes (a television or radio operator may, however, participate in the technical transmission of programme stream, meaning that this part of the operation is telecommunications)

 - ICT services, such as provision of devices or software, online recording services of programmes, video-on-demand services, or provision of pay-TV packages or pay-TV cards.

 - surveillance or alarm services provided via telecommunications connections, provided usually in nursing and security services, among others.

-Telecommunications regulation is applied to operations and services if they fulfil the characteristics of the definitions in the Information Society Code concerning telecommunications.
-Significant definitions in section 3 of the Information Society Code (917/2014) are telecommunications operator, communications service and network service.
+Telecommunications regulation is applied to operations and services if they fulfil the characteristics of the definitions in the Act.
+Significant definitions in section 3 of the Act are telecommunications operator, communications service and network service.

-According to the definitions in the Information Society Code, telecommunications operator means a network operator or a communications service operator offering services to a set of users that is not subject to any prior restriction, i.e. provides public telecommunications services.
+According to the definitions in the Act, telecommunications operator means a network operator or a communications service operator offering services to a set of users that is not subject to any prior restriction, i.e. provides public telecommunications services.